Lalbabu96/Hotel_Booking_Analysis/README.md

-### Hotel Booking Analysis
+## Hotel Booking Analysis

 1. Overview
 After searching through web sources on hotel booking datasets and interactive Python analysis tools, I've performed a data analysis on the popular Hotel Booking Demand dataset (from Kaggle, covering 119,390 bookings from 2015-2017 for City and Resort Hotels).
-This addresses your project: analyzing cancellation reasons, peak cancellation months, and revenue impacts using Python libraries like Pandas, Seaborn, Plotly for interactive visuals.
+This addresses your project: analyzing cancellation reasons, peak cancellation months, and revenue impacts using Python libraries like Pandas,Numpy, Matplotlib,Seaborn, Plotly for interactive visuals.

 2.Context
 This dataset contains 119390 observations for a City Hotel and a Resort Hotel.